This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Uncross your legs and place your feet flat on the floor.

 It may feel unnatural at first, but this is actually a good thing.
 Your body is recognizing a change in habits.
-In no time, sitting without slouching will feel like your new normal.
+In no time, sitting without slouching should feel like your new normal.

 Pro tip: Need a little bit of help?
 Try the Upright Pro!
 It's a tiny wearable device that sticks on your back and gives you a gentle vibration to remind you to correct your posture whenever you slouch.

-2. Find a setup that is right for you
+2. Find a laptop set-up that is right for you

 The name “laptop” is deceiving – your lap is actually not a good place to put your computer at all!
 To keep your proper posture intact, your laptop should be placed so that the middle of the screen is at your eye level.